Jerry West, the NBA world's most interesting man, got on a roll Tuesday, stayed on a roll and might not be slowed or stopped for months or years.

 West, looking and sounding like a man who felt pent-up for years, immediately declared his own mission.

-He is here to nudge Lacob, Guber and the
+He is here to nudge Lacob, Guber and the basketball operations staff into riskier thinking and bolder, West-like actions.

 If you read West's multiple references to the need for "risk-taking" as a sign he might push for a trade of either Monta Ellis or Stephen Curry as a way to acquire bigger, tougher players, I don't think West will mind that.